-- 6. Select several ROIs from different Z planes.
-You can select in the table (Shift-click to select a range) but also in the image itself using Cmd-drag to select multiple ROIs. - Export the Intensities, areas and line lengths into Excel.
+- 11. The popups can be disabled for all ROIs on the image by clicking onto the cross of one popup and closing it, and re-enabled by using a context menu accessed by right-clicking onto the image. - 12.
+You can copy the values in the popup such as area (select and Ctrl + C) and paste them into your local documents. - 13.
+Select several ROIs from different Z planes.
+You can select in the table (Shift-click to select a range) but also in the image itself using Cmd-drag to select multiple ROIs. - 14.
+Export the Intensities, areas and line lengths into Excel.
 Select, in the top-left corner ROIs > Export (Excel).
-This will export the values from the selected ROIs. - 8.
-Save the viewport by selecting in the top-left corner File > Save Viewport as PNG. - 9.
+This will export the values from the selected ROIs. - 15.
+Save the viewport by selecting in the top-left corner File > Save Viewport as PNG. - 16.
 Compare the two channels of one of the Images in multi-image view: - a.
 Double-click on the thumbnail of the already opened Image in the left-hand pane of the viewer.
 This will open the Image again in a new window. - b.
 Select one of the windows and in the right-hand pane switch the green channel off. - c.
 On the other window, switch the blue channel off.

-- 10. We can synchronize the viewers by adding them both to the same sync Group. - a.
+- 17. We can synchronize the viewers by adding them both to the same sync Group. - a.
 Click the sync icon in the top-left corner and select the first option in the dropdown menu. - b.
-Repeat for the other viewer.
+Repeat for the other viewer. - c.

-c.
 Now both Images have the Z/T and View (zoom and position of viewport)